jinhwalee91/project1/README.md

 2. Open project with Visual Studio
 3. Click 'IIS Express' button on the top and Swagger page will be automatically show up

+Following picture is the main page you can check all the app features in one screen
 ![project 1 page ](https://user-images.githubusercontent.com/98568453/164034706-4906f3ce-9cd6-4e0f-8f82-bd7ef67d7b29.png)

+For example, to check all the order list you can simply go Order list and click execute button.
+All order list will be shown up.
 ![project1 order list](https://user-images.githubusercontent.com/98568453/164034775-5ccf2572-5058-4b66-ae2b-6ce326c749dd.png)

+One of the greatest features for online shopping managers, that you can simply retreive invoice amount by just putting either customer id or order No!
 ![project 1 search invoice by customer No](https://user-images.githubusercontent.com/98568453/164034802-6f236fe6-a700-4a82-a63c-842bf6fe9a8d.png)